rik-cross/pygamepal/README.md

 # create new instance
 spriteImage = pygame_utils.spriteImage()

+# add one or more sprites, associated with a state
+spriteImage.addTextures(state, firstTexture, *moreTextures)

 # update() must be called once per frame
 spriteImage.update()

 # draw the current image/animation frame
 spriteImage.draw()

-# add one or more sprites, associated with a state
-spriteImage.addTextures(state, firstTexture, *moreTextures)

 # change the current image/animation state
+# (does not need to be called for sprite with single state)
 spriteImage.setState(state)

 # resets the current animation